eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The **Attestation Issuance Interface** **(AII)** complies with the [OpenID4VCI] standard and is used by the Wallet Unit to request various attestations that the User wants to include in their Wallet Unit.
-- The **Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and a Qualified Electronic Signature or Seal Remote Creation (QESRC) Provider.
+- The **Remote Signing or Sealing Interface (RSI)** facilitates communication between the Wallet Unit and a Qualified Electronic Signature or Seal Remote Creation (QESRC) Provider.
 This interface is used by the Wallet Unit to generate a qualified electronic signature or seal.

 *Note that the "Attribute Deletion Request to Relying Party Interface" and the "Reporting Relying Party to DPA Interface", which are mentioned in the